akamai/cli-jsonnet/README.md

 ### PAPI

+When attempting to push a PAPI rule tree generated from jsonnet using a `papi.libsonnet` generated from the schema, you may encounter some errors.

+These are typically very easy to correct.

 **Error: "The Race Results Hostname option in `SureRoute` must not be empty."**

-When attempting to push a PAPI rule tree generated from jsonnet, you may encounter this error (seen on ruleFormat v2020-03-04):

 ```json
 {